BijayBhandariScala/SpringBootApp/README.md

 Cucumber implemented to test the endpoint and response.

-Technology used: SpringBoot, SpringCloud, Maven, JDK8, Cucumber.
+Technology used: SpringBoot, SpringCloud, Maven, JDK8, Cucumber, MongoDB.